ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-5 Node gRPC Fan-Out Patterns That Don’t Melt Your Cluster - <a href="https://medium.com/@connect.hashblock/5-node-grpc-fan-out-patterns-that-dont-melt-your-cluster-e2e94bf7bac0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 26 — Frontend Low-Level System Design: Build Components That Scale Like a Pro ⚙️ - <a href="https://medium.com/@javaScriptwithvinay/day-26-frontend-low-level-system-design-build-components-that-scale-like-a-pro-%EF%B8%8F-a747fae0864f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>How to design high-fan-out Node.js gRPC calls that stay fast, cheap, and boringly reliable.
+<blockquote>🚀 What You Will Learn Today
 Continue reading on Medium »</blockquote>

 <h3>2.
-You Don’t Need These 15 npm Packages Anymore: The 2025 Guide to Native Node.js - <a href="https://smali-kazmi.medium.com/you-dont-need-these-15-npm-packages-anymore-the-2025-guide-to-native-node-js-e039dfa2d33b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Built a ~5KB Axios-Style JavaScript HTTP Client and Published It on npm: Axofy - <a href="https://vishalkakda.medium.com/built-a-5kb-axios-style-javascript-http-client-and-published-it-on-npm-axofy-2efff5a59d84?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mudaser Ali`**
+✍️ **posted by `Vishal`**

-<blockquote>For years, the Node.js ecosystem has thrived on its massive library of npm packages.
-Need to make an API call?
-Install node-fetch.
-Want to…
+<blockquote>A lightweight, zero-dependency HTTP client built with Fetch, designed around the features we actually use.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Writing Boilerplate: Introducing framework-guard — A Complete Middleware Toolkit for Express… - <a href="https://medium.com/@aswanyaugustine1992/stop-writing-boilerplate-introducing-framework-guard-a-complete-middleware-toolkit-for-express-841770de3240?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Boost Chrome’s Speed by Giving It More Memory (Because It’s Always Hungry) - <a href="https://medium.com/@fbrzlarosa/boost-chromes-speed-by-giving-it-more-memory-because-it-s-always-hungry-94c43ac4306f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aswanyaugustine`**
+✍️ **posted by `Fabrizio La Rosa`**

-<blockquote>JWT Auth • Validation • Error Handling • Logging • Security • Request IDs
+<blockquote>Let’s be honest: Google Chrome is that one friend who’s amazing… but eats all your food.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Conditionals — Teaching Your Code to Make Decisions  - <a href="https://aparnamishra1212.medium.com/conditionals-teaching-your-code-to-make-decisions-77b2f9f1998c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Get Notified About Events in Your Running Code (Node) - <a href="https://medium.com/@victorbundi.dev/get-notified-about-events-in-your-running-code-node-23ca04bfcdaa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aparna Mishra`**
+✍️ **posted by `Victor Bundi`**

-<blockquote>Every smart program you’ve ever used — login forms, calculators, weather apps, games — works because it can make decisions.
+<blockquote>It has always been important to get notified about the progress of a task since the beginning of time.
+This allows you to focus on other…
 Continue reading on Medium »</blockquote>

 <h3>5.
-FastAPI and Node Aren’t Beating Django, They’re Beating Django Developers Who Don’t Understand… - <a href="https://medium.com/codex/fastapi-and-node-arent-beating-django-they-re-beating-django-developers-who-don-t-understand-001e5ab75e16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Spearhead`**

-<blockquote>Every few months, tech Twitter erupts in a new “Django is dead” thread.
-The usual faces appear: FastAPI benchmarks, Node.js event loops…
-Continue reading on CodeX »</blockquote>

-<h3>6.
-10 Node + Redis Pipelines for Real-Time Personalization - <a href="https://medium.com/@bhagyarana80/10-node-redis-pipelines-for-real-time-personalization-0b44b3afcaa2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google Releases Magika 1.0: The New Standard for Fast, AI-Powered File Detection - <a href="https://smali-kazmi.medium.com/google-releases-magika-1-0-the-new-standard-for-fast-ai-powered-file-detection-dae53090c0b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Mudaser Ali`**

-<blockquote>How to turn hashes and vectors into a fast, flexible personalization engine.
+<blockquote>Accurately determining file types is notoriously difficult.
+Google’s open-source Magika 1.0 uses deep learning to solve this problem, and…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Express vs Fastify (With and Without Schemas): A Deep Profiling Dive Into Their Internal Algorithms… - <a href="https://medium.com/@desarkarjishnu/express-vs-fastify-with-and-without-schemas-a-deep-profiling-dive-into-their-internal-algorithms-9e1b4275feb6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jishnu De Sarkar`**

-<blockquote>Most people compare Express and Fastify by running a quick autocannon test and calling it a day.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Full Fine-Tuning vs LoRA vs RAG — Which One Should You Use as a Node.js Developer? - <a href="https://noncodersuccess.medium.com/full-fine-tuning-vs-lora-vs-rag-which-one-should-you-use-as-a-node-js-developer-276282619bdb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**

-<blockquote>AI is everywhere right now.
-And if you’re a Node.js developer like me, you’ve probably asked this one question:
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-BladeValidator: Live Form Validation for Laravel Blade Without Build Tools - <a href="https://medium.com/@engrsk60/bladevalidator-live-form-validation-for-laravel-blade-without-build-tools-18d31f0e85c3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Brain That Never Stops Thinking: Real-Time Neural Networks in Your Browser - <a href="https://medium.com/@planetbridging/the-brain-that-never-stops-thinking-real-time-neural-networks-in-your-browser-7ee38c5e6aea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Khan`**
+✍️ **posted by `Planetbridging`**

-<blockquote>The Problem Every Laravel Developer Faces
+<blockquote>What if your AI could learn while you watch?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Link Peek: The “Read Now” Counterpart to “Read-It-Later” - <a href="https://kurtis-redux.medium.com/link-peek-the-read-now-counterpart-to-read-it-later-1a11b95ae1c1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nest Doorbell 2025: Great Camera, But Watch the Subscription Costs - <a href="https://medium.com/@melojack45/nest-doorbell-2025-great-camera-but-watch-the-subscription-costs-293c59b76110?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kurtis Redux`**
+✍️ **posted by `Jack Melo`**

-<blockquote>Remember when the Arc browser was all the rage?
-One of its most eye-catching features was link previews.
-The later versions even added…
+<blockquote>The new Nest Doorbell (2025) brings crisp 2K video, a wide field of view, and seamless Google Home integration.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Silent Contract: Why the Rental Mind Must Fade.. - <a href="https://medium.com/@AxiomHive/the-silent-contract-why-the-rental-mind-must-fade-59c3ac4ff68e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This is the $50K mistake every financial advisor makes with their website. - <a href="https://buildwithrazvan.medium.com/this-is-the-50k-mistake-every-financial-advisor-makes-with-their-website-eee13da8d1b9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AXIOM HIVE OFFICIAL`**
+✍️ **posted by `Razvan Alex Grigoriciuc`**

-<blockquote>By: Alexis M. Adams @AxiomHive @DevDollzAi
+<blockquote>I’ve audited over 50 wealth management websites in the past 18 months.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Breaking Out Of The GUI Prison: A Guide To Living In Pure TTY - <a href="https://medium.com/@deadgirl2133/breaking-out-of-the-gui-prison-a-guide-to-living-in-pure-tty-06329d051a70?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ValidaJS: Laravel-Style Form Validation for JavaScript - <a href="https://medium.com/@engrsk60/validajs-laravel-style-form-validation-for-javascript-a2be73be712f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rendur M. Saunter`**
+✍️ **posted by `Shahzaib Khan`**

-<blockquote>There is a moment every Linux user feels without fully understanding it.
+<blockquote>A Complete Guide to Elegant Form Validation in Vanilla JS, React, and Vue
 Continue reading on Medium »</blockquote>

 <h3>5.
-SaaS Automation Solutions: Transforming Businesses Efficiently - <a href="https://medium.com/@abomezaa/saas-automation-solutions-transforming-businesses-efficiently-175dab2f46aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Eventara: Streamlining Event Management with the MERN Stack - <a href="https://techlabs-aachen.medium.com/eventara-streamlining-event-management-with-the-mern-stack-7cd66567de9b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `TechLabs Aachen`**

+<blockquote>This project was carried out as part of the TechLabs “Digital Shaper Program” in Aachen (winter term 2024/2025) — track: Web Development.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Samsung Just Cut Up to $820 Off the Galaxy S25 Ultra — Free 512GB Upgrade Included - <a href="https://medium.com/@melojack45/samsung-just-cut-up-to-820-off-the-galaxy-s25-ultra-free-512gb-upgrade-included-332f84cbd24e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abomezaa`**
+✍️ **posted by `Jack Melo`**

-<blockquote>In today’s fast-paced business environment, SaaS automation solutions have become essential for companies striving for efficiency and…
+<blockquote>Samsung has launched a major holiday promotion that makes the Galaxy S25 Ultra one of the most attractive flagship deals of the season…
 Continue reading on Medium »</blockquote>

 <br/>